GOP seeking power over elections in Wisconsin, Minnesota

 Republican candidate Dominic Rapini, who is a former board chairman of a group called Fight Voter Fraud Inc., has called for tightening ID requirements and cleaning the state’s voter rolls.
 While Rapini says he is suspicious about voter fraud in Connecticut and believes reforms are necessary, he hasn’t echoed Trump’s claim that the 2020 election was stolen.

-Rapini faces state Rep. Terrie Wood, R-Darien, who has also called for tighter voter ID rules and cleaning voter lists.
+Rapini faces state Rep. Terrie Wood of Darien, who has also called for tighter voter ID rules and cleaning voter lists.

 On the Democratic side, both candidates oppose the GOP proposals on voter ID.
 State Rep. Stephanie Thomas of Norwalk, who won the party’s endorsement at the state convention this spring, faces Maritza Bond, health director for the city of New Haven.